platonai/exotic-amazon/README.EN.md

 The web scraping for other e-commerce platforms are basically similar.
 Only a few business logic modifications are needed, and the infrastructure has already solved all other problems.

-Thanks to the perfect Web data management infrastructure provided by Pulsar, the entire solution consists of no more than 3,500 lines of kotlin code, plus less than 700 lines of X-SQL to extract more than 650 fields.
+Thanks to the perfect Web data management infrastructure provided by PulsarRPA, the entire solution consists of no more than 3,500 lines of kotlin code, plus less than 700 lines of X-SQL to extract more than 650 fields.

 ## Data